Love Island Australia’s Jessie Wynter Is A Miss Universe Australia Finalist

-Jessie Wynter’s Love Island Australia appearance comes after she competed in the Miss Universe pageant this year.
+Jessie Wynter’s appearance on Love Island Australia comes after she competed in the Miss Universe pageant this year.

 The 23-year-old represented Hobart as a finalist, and despite not winning, has continued working as a promo model.